Bergen Town Center

-Bergen Town Center (formerly known as The Outlets at Bergen Town Center and the Bergen Mall) is a shopping center located in Bergen County, New Jersey, USA.
-The center consists of both an indoor mall and exterior outlying stores and occupies over 105 acres split between the municipalities of Paramus and Maywood.
+Bergen Town Center (formerly known as The Outlets at Bergen Town Center and the Bergen Mall) is a shopping center located in Bergen County, New Jersey, U.S. The center consists of both an indoor mall and exterior outlying stores and occupies over 105 acres split between the municipalities of Paramus and Maywood.

 The center, which was built as the Bergen Mall, opened in 1957 as one of several regional large-scale outdoor shopping centers rolled out nationwide, and was the largest of its kind at the time of its opening.
 It is the second-oldest mall in New Jersey.
 The mall offers a gross leasable area (GLA) of 917129 sqft.
 The mall is located at the junction of Route 4 and Forest Avenue, and includes a separate shopping strip, south of Route 4 connected to the rest of the property via a pedestrian bridge.
 The mall has over the years included community spaces, including a chapel, theater for live dramas, post office, auditorium, ice rink, bowling alley, a children's amusement ride area, and the Bergen Museum of Art & Science.
 The Bergen Mall was designed by John Graham of New York City.
 The mall is subject to Bergen County's blue laws, which requires the mall to be closed on Sundays, except for some restaurants and other non-clothing establishments.